 Generally, the loan agreements for the Company's mortgage loans contain customary financial covenants and ratios; including (but not limited to) the following: debt service coverage ratio, minimum occupancy levels, limitations on incurrence of additional indebtedness, etc. The loan agreements also contain customary events of default and remedies for the lenders.
-As of December 31, 2020, the Company's 22 properties that are cross collateralized in a secured debt transaction did not achieve a minimum debt service coverage covenant.
-The missed covenant requires that the annual taxes and insurance premiums for each of the 22 properties (estimated at approximately \$6.0 million in the aggregate for all 22 properties) be escrowed monthly, until such time that the covenant is achieved.
-In accordance with the cure provision under its loan agreement, the Company is working with its lender to establish the cash escrow accounts and anticipates escrowing the approximate \$6.0 million over the next twelve months with its lender.

-The Credit Facilities contain affirmative, negative, and financial covenants which are customary for loans of this type, including (but not limited to): (i) maximum leverage, (ii) minimum fixed charge coverage ratio, (iii) minimum consolidated net worth, (iv) restrictions on payments of cash distributions except if required by REIT requirements, (v) maximum secured indebtedness, (vi) maximum secured recourse debt, (vii) minimum unsecured interest coverage, (viii) maximum unsecured indebtedness ratio and (ix) limitations on certain types of investments and with respect to the pool of properties supporting borrowings under the credit facilities, minimum weighted average occupancy, and remaining lease terms, as well as property type, MSA, operator, and asset value concentration limits.
+The credit facilities contain affirmative, negative, and financial covenants which are customary for loans of this type, including (but not limited to): (i) maximum leverage, (ii) minimum fixed charge coverage ratio, (iii) minimum consolidated net worth, (iv) restrictions on payments of cash distributions except if required by REIT requirements, (v) maximum secured indebtedness, (vi) maximum secured recourse debt, (vii) minimum unsecured interest coverage, (viii) maximum unsecured indebtedness ratio, and (ix) limitations on certain types of investments and with respect to the pool of properties supporting borrowings under the credit facilities, minimum weighted average occupancy, and remaining lease terms, as well as property type, MSA, operator, and asset value concentration limits.
 The limitations on distributions generally include a limitation on the extent of allowable distributions, which are not to exceed the greater of 95% of adjusted FFO (as defined per the credit facilities) and the minimum amount of distributions required to maintain the Company's REIT status.
-As of December 31, 2020, the Company was in compliance with all financial covenants related to its Credit Facilities.
+As of December 31, 2021 the Company was in compliance with all financial covenants related to its Credit Facilities.